ronakupadhyaya/Horizons-week-05/README.md

 **Follows** (Step 1)

 - `Follow` - the model that is used to identify a relationship between a User and another they are following (_see **Follows!**_)
-	- `follower` - the ID of the User following another
+	- `from` - the ID of the User following another
-	- `following` - the ID of the User being followed
+	- `to` - the ID of the User being followed

 **Restaurants** (Step 2, 3)